Your lifestyle can affect your pronation wellbeing

 Disclaimer: These suggestions are general and may not suit all situations.
 Always seek advice from healthcare professionals to develop a plan that’s right for your body, activity level, and goals.

-Three-part model: taking charge of lifestyle factors to support pronation issues
+Three-part model: Take charge of lifestyle factors to support pronation issues

-Taking charge of lifestyle factors which are unique to you, and in your control, can play a significant role in managing your pronation issues - both in the immediate and long term!
+Taking charge of lifestyle factors which are unique to you, and in your control, can help reduce the risk of discomfort, pain, and injury from your pronation issues.

 Review - Review how these changes are going